-Overall, women may engage in more coping strategies than men, such as preparation, before entering competitions because they tend to be more risk-averse [@Croson2009; @Dohmen2011b; @Eckel2008; @Bertrand2010a] and less confident [@Bertrand2010; @Lundeberg1994; @Mobius2011; @Barber2001; @Croson2009], and/or may be adhering to gender stereotypes [insert coffman etc cites].
-In support of this possibility, in Chapter 1 of this dissertation, we found evidence of a sizable gender difference in preparation, where women were more likely than men to choose to prepare before completing a multiplication task.

-Here, we focus on how women and men differentially respond to competition through preparation and whether gender stereotypes may account for differences in rates of practicing.
-We expect to see a difference in preparation. behavior, along with gender differences in perceptions of relative preparation, especially when men and women are required to compete (relative to non-competitive environments).
-More specifically, in the study included in this chapter, we tested whether competition exacerbates previously established gender differences in preparation by manipulating participants’ assigned payment scheme (i.e., competitive tournament payment scheme or non-competitive piece-rate payment scheme).
-We hypothesized that women will choose to practice problems at a higher rate than men, especially when assigned to the competitive tournament payment scheme (i.e., we anticipate a main effect of gender on the choice to practice, and an interaction between gender and condition, such that women will practice more than men in both conditions, but the difference-in-differences between practicing rates across genders will be greater in the competition condition).
-To be clear, there was no interaction between gender and choice to compete on the choice to prepare in any of the previous studies from Chapter 1.
-That is, women prepared more than men regardless of which payment scheme they had chosen.
-However, it is not possible to draw conclusions from this because i) we did not manipulate the payment scheme, so there could have been selection effects on one’s choice to prepare across payment schemes, such that those who were more likely to choose to compete may have been less likely to prepare, and ii) there was little power to detect any possible interaction effects.
-For instance, an average of only INSERT% (N = INSERT) of all women across the three studies in Chapter 1 chose to compete.
-Through the proposed experiment, we intend to expand upon the studies in Chapter 1 by directly manipulating participants’ payment scheme and recruiting a large sample to provide power to detect small effects.
+Here, we study how women and men differentially respond to competition through preparation and whether gender stereotypes may account for differences in rates of practicing.
+Specifically, we experimentally test whether competition exacerbates previously established gender differences in preparation by manipulating participants’ assigned payment scheme (i.e., competitive tournament payment scheme or non-competitive piece-rate payment scheme).
+We hypothesize that women will choose to practice problems at a higher rate than men, especially when assigned to the competitive tournament payment scheme (i.e., we anticipate a main effect of gender on the choice to practice, and an interaction between gender and condition, such that women will practice more than men in both conditions, but the difference-in-differences between practicing rates across genders will be greater in the competition condition).
+While Richards et al (in prep) did not find an interaction between gender and choice to compete on the decision to prepare, their sample was likely too small to detect interaction effects.
+Moreover, participants were not randomized to their payment schemes.
+As such, dthere selection effects may obscure actual relationships between gender and practicing by payment schemes .
+The current study expands on the results of Richards et al (in prep) by directly manipulating participants’ payment scheme and recruiting a sample large enough to to detect small effects.

-We also tested whether gender predicts participants’ perceptions of their relative amount of preparation, given our hypothesis based on Study 3 of Chapter 1 that women may be especially susceptible to feelings of underpreparation relative to others when they have unlimited time to prepare.
-More concretely, we expected women will be more likely to assume they practice less than others compared to men (that is, the effect of gender on perceptions of relative practice will be negative), especially when assigned to the competitive tournament payment scheme (such that women in general will think that they practice less than other participants than men, but this difference will be exacerbated in the competition condition).
+We also examine whether gender stereotypes account for gender differences in rates of practicing. t More concretely, we expect women, will be more likely to assume they practice relatively less than other participants as compared to men, , especially when assigned to the competitive tournament payment scheme.
 The research design, hypotheses, measures and analyses for this chapter were pre-registered on OSF and all analyses were conducted in R statistical software (version 4.0.4).

 1.5.1 Methods